 Elderly Falls - 5 Top Risk Factors & Prevention Tips

-Among US residents over the age of 65, elderly falls are the #1 cause of trips to the ER.
+Among US residents over the age of 65, elderly falls are the single most common cause of trips to the emergency room.
 For seniors over 75, the consequences of a fall are statistically even more severe, as the risk of a fall-related death increases dramatically.
-A medical alert system can save precious time when a potentially life-threatening fall occurrs.
+A medical alert system can save precious time when a potentially life-threatening fall occurs.

-And while people typically think of falls as a major concern for more mobile seniors who livie independently, seniors living in partially assisted living, who might not receive 24/7 around the clock monitoring, are far from risk exempt.
+While people typically think of falls as a major concern for more mobile seniors who live independently, seniors living in partially assisted living, who might not receive 24/7 around the clock monitoring, are far from risk exempt.
 If there's a chance a senior could fall & not be found for over an hour, the damage done from a delayed response is often irreparable & means hugely diminished quality of life.

 The Facts on Senior Falls